PLEASE NOTE: Edinburgh's Georgian shadows has now ended

 Construction finished in 1789, making it the first custom-built public record repository in Britain.
 Today it also holds the distinction of being the world's oldest purpose-built archive building still in use as well as having been the site of Britain's first hot-air balloon ascent, by James Tytler.

-Its place on the Edinburgh's Georgian Shadows trail and its illumination highlight the innovative planning the New Town brought to city-building.
+Its place on the Edinburgh's Georgian Shadows trail and its illumination highlighted the innovative planning the New Town brought to city-building.

 St Andrew’s & St George’s West Church

 13-17 George Street

-The stained glass windows of St Andrew & St George's West Church will be illuminated, bringing their gorgeous detail and delicious colour to life, while on either side of building's frontage, 18th century residents will go about their business, as if heedless of the passage of time.
+The stained glass windows of St Andrew & St George's West Church was illuminated, bringing their gorgeous detail and delicious colour to life, while on either side of building's frontage, 18th century residents went about their business, as if heedless of the passage of time.

 54 George St

 The Assembly Rooms, built on a site donated by the Town Council, was completed in January 1787 for the Caledonian Hunt Ball and provided a place for social functions in the New Town, bringing with it a distinct shift of focus for the city's wealthy and elite from the Old Town onto the New.

 The Assembly Rooms has played host to guests including Charles Dickens, Seamus Heaney, J K Rowling, as well as Her Majesty Queen Elizabeth II.
-As you wander the trail, follow the linkboys and catch glimpses of the hubbub inside one of Georgian Edinburgh's favourite venues, with guests awaiting entry.
+Edinburgh's Georgian Shadows brought back the hubbub inside one of Georgian Edinburgh's favourite venues, with guests awaiting entry for an evening's entertainment.

 Sir Walter Scott’s Home

 39 North Castle St

 Scottish literary giant Sir Walter Scott lived in the beautiful and spacious three-storey Georgian townhouse at 39 North Castle Street with his family for the majority of his married life.
-Glance into the residence's ground-level bay windows and you'll see Sir Walter in his home, kept company by a faithful companion.
+For Edinburgh's Georgian Shadows, Sir Walter was brought back to his former home, kept company by a faithful companion.

 Bute House & Georgian House